 A fantastic offer from Sustainable Westchester:

 with no solar installation, when you enroll in Community Solar!

-FCWC will benefit with an automatic donation from Sustainable Westchester when you sign up to support locally generated, renewable energy,
+FCWC will benefit with an automatic donation from Sustainable Westchester when you sign up to support locally generated, renewable energy!

-using the promo code "FCWC"
+Be sure to use the promo code "FCWC"

 Other events can be found on our calendar!

 (currently not being updated - will advise soon)

 We've always worked hard to provide leadership that educates about environmental issues, advocates sound decision making, and unifies groups and individuals to protect and preserve Westchester's environment and address climate change.